We may receive compensation when you click on links to products from our partners.

 For some people, the thought of sitting at a desk in a cubicle is awful.
-If you shudder at the idea of a typical desk job, an industry with outdoor opportunities, flexible schedules, or unique working premises is what you need.
+If you shudder at the idea of a typical desk job, consider an industry with outdoor opportunities, flexible schedules, or unique working premises is what you need.

 If you enjoy working with your entire body, then construction work might be the career for you.
 You’ll spend most of your time at building sites, and very rarely will you ever see the inside of an office.
 Contractors and site supervisors have to spend a bit more time inside, but they are outdoors in a hard hat supervising the construction work for a significant portion of the work week.
 Plus, the psychological reward of being part of completing an entire building is gratifying.

 Part of a real estate agent’s job happens in an office, but a lot of it happens outside the office.
 As a real estate agent, you’ll tour houses with clients, host open houses for your agency, and communicate with loan officers and other professionals who are involved in closing a real estate deal.
 If you’re a popular agent with many clients, expect to spend entire days showing houses.
 Weekend work is common for a real estate agent, so make sure you’re okay with having days off in the middle of the week instead of on Saturday and Sunday.

 Chefs spend time perfecting dishes and cooking vast volumes of food every day for restaurants all over the world.
 From the line cooks who prepare ingredients to the head chefs who run the kitchen, the life of a chef or a cook is not like any other.
 If you prefer to work early mornings, get a job preparing food at a breakfast joint.
 If you’re a night owl, become a good enough chef to work in an upscale evening restaurant.
 The training is rigorous and it takes years before you’ll be running your own kitchen, but if you enjoy the work, it’s worth it to escape the office setting.